TritonDataCenter/node-workflow/API.md

 __TBD__.
 Response with status code `405 Method Not Allowed`.

-## GET /jobs/:job_uuid/status
+## GET /jobs/:job_uuid/info

-Detailed status information for the given job.
+Detailed information for the given job.
 A task may result into a 3rd party application executing a process which may require some time/steps to finish.
-While our task is running and waiting for the finalization of such process, those 3rd party applications can publish information about progress using `POST|PUT /jobs/:job_uuid/status`; this information could then being used by other applications interested on job results using `GET /jobs/:job_uuid/status`.
+While our task is running and waiting for the finalization of such process, those 3rd party applications can publish information about progress using `POST|PUT /jobs/:job_uuid/info`; this information could then being used by other applications interested on job results using `GET /jobs/:job_uuid/info`.

-This `status` information will consist into an arbitrary length array, where every `POST|PUT` request will result in a new member being appended.
+This information will consist into an arbitrary length array, where every `POST|PUT` request will result in a new member being appended.

-In order to save HTTP requests to API consumers, the whole `job` + the `status` information will be retrieved on `GET` requests to this URI.
+In order to save HTTP requests to API consumers, the whole `job` + the `info` will be retrieved on `GET` requests to this URI.

 ### HTTP Parameters.